arunn26/Portfolio/README.md

 - CSS3

 ## How to view
 To view the portfolio, simply open the `index.html` file in your web browser.
 You can navigate between the home and contact pages using the links provided.
-You can also access my portfolio website by visiting "link".
+You can also access my portfolio website by visiting [link](https://arunn26.github.io/Portfolio/).